bweigel/bweigel.github.io/pydata_bln_2018/index.md

 ### Serverless und ML

-- ML development is interactive and very iterative <!-- .element: class="fragment" data-fragment-index="1" -->
-    - jupyter noteooks, rstudio etc
-- once your model is finished you will want to use it: <!-- .element: class="fragment" data-fragment-index="2" -->
+- once your model is finished you will want to use it:
     - show your findings to the world
-    - let the world use it <!-- .element: class="fragment" data-fragment-index="3" -->
+    - let the world use it
-    - raise productivity  <!-- .element: class="fragment" data-fragment-index="4" -->
+    - raise productivity

-.>>

-### How-to ML marry to serverless

-- API + AWS Lambdas to use your model
--

 ---